kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

     perTryTimeout: 5s
     retryOn: connect-failure
         {{< /highlight >}}
-      * In the new version's remote cluster, verify that the resource is federated with only the new version's configuration.
-In the example, the new 1.13 version has an updated `numRetries: 10`, as well as a `retryBackOff` section.
+      * In the canary version's remote cluster, verify that the resource is federated with only the canary version's configuration.
+In the example, the canary 1.13 version has an updated `numRetries: 10`, as well as a `retryBackOff` section.
         {{< highlight yaml "hl_lines=6 9-11" >}}
 kubectl get virtualservices -n gloo-system --context remote2 -o yaml ...